Nadhim Zahawi deletes tweet prematurely declaring Japan’s former PM Shinzo Abe dead

 The attacker was apprehended very quickly after the incident and local media reports have quoted the police as saying that the weapon is thought to have been homemade.

-In a statement following the attack, Japan’s prime minister Fumio Kishida said that Mr Abe was in a critical condition.
+In a statement following the attack, Japan’s prime minister Fumio Kishida said that Shinzo Abe was in a critical condition.

 “Currently doctors are doing everything they can, at this moment.
 I am hoping and praying that former prime minister Abe will survive this,” he said on Friday.